zplayads/API-Document-for-publishers/check_list_en.md

 d. listen to Close Event and execute

-- `close_playable_ads` method will be invoked when ad is closed, please close the WKWebView in `handlePlayablePageMessage:`
+- `close_playable_ads` method will be invoked when ad is closed, please close the WKWebView in `handleCustomAction:`

 > **Please confirm that whether you support install click event and close event.
 If you support these two events, please set `support_function` to 2 when you request, otherwise set 1.**